briankoser/sfc-listeners-guide/episodes/0022-the-comics-continuity-conundrum.md

   <q data-name="Scott Herzog">If Ben De Bono jumped off a cliff, would Matt Anderson follow?
 I would say yes.</q>
 </div>

-Ben doesn't like fan fiction <q class="archivist inline">Although he will like {% work "Ready Player One" %} the next year</q>
+Ben doesn't like fan fiction {% arc %}Although he will like {% work "Ready Player One" %} the next year{% endarc %}

 Ben and Matt are going to write their Noah fan fiction on the website
 - Noah vs Jonah (Jonah comes riding into town on a whale)